marinacademycs/warmups/CS2/Unit1/warmup1.md

-# Warm up Unit 1 -  The Return of C!
+# Warmup 1 - Unit 1 -  The Return of C!

 ### 1. In the following code, find the following:

 - functions
 - function prototype
-- varaiables and variable type
+- variables and variable types
 - conditionals
 - and / or
 - loops